yowainwright/pastoralist/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-types%20included-blue)](https://www.typescriptlang.org/)
 <img referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=6f41d7dd-fce9-49ea-ae43-040a51f458bd" />

-Pastoralist keeps dependency overrides explainable, current, and removable.
+Pastoralist is the audit trail for package manager overrides.

-If your `package.json` has `overrides` or `resolutions`, Pastoralist records why they exist, which packages still need them, and when they can be removed.
-It can also connect security fixes, patch files, workspaces, and CI checks to the same audit trail.
+If your `package.json` has `overrides`, `pnpm.overrides`, or `resolutions`, Pastoralist records why each one exists, which packages still need it, and when it can be removed.
+It also connects security fixes, patch files, workspaces, and CI checks to the same record.

 ## Quick Start